Affordable, Fixed-Fee Divorce and Separation Services

 What is the cost of a divorce application?

-According to the Federal Circuit and Family Court of Australia, an application for divorce costs $1,100.
-Those who qualify for a reduced fee can expect to pay only $365—the minimum cost of any divorce.
+According to the Federal Circuit and Family Court of Australia, the government court filing fee for an application for divorce costs $1,125.
+Those who qualify for a reduced concession fee, can expect to pay only $375—the minimum cost of any divorce.
 It is recommended that you commence seeking legal advice in relation to property settlement before you are divorced, due to the time limits imposed on property settlements.

 Sole application*: